raleighlittles/Instagram-Post-Downloader/README.md

 This is a Chrome extension for downloading Instagram posts.

-# Usage/Features

-Navigate to a specific Instagram post's page, e.g: `https://www.instagram.com/p/CKW1c2PLbq2/` then click the download icon in your toolbar.

-Supports all kinds of Instagram posts, both single and multiple, and includes video.

-Does *not* support downloading from Stories or Story Highlights (yet!).

 # Installation

 1. Go to the main Chrome Extensions page: chrome://extensions/